fvdhoef/aquarius-plus/SDK/docs/getting_started_macos.md

-# Getting started on Macos
+# Getting started on MacOS

 This guide will explain how to get a development environment set up on your Mac for Aquarius+ development.
 These instructions assume you're running MacOS Ventura, but probably work on old versions.